Aesica/RMMV/README.md

 ## Compatibility with Yanfly's plugins

 For the most part, these plugins are made to be compatible, however there are a few exceptions:
 - YEP_WeaponUnleash:  Incompatible with AES_BattleCore's Battle Commands section, including the <replace attack> note tags due to both plugins needing to replace some of the same functions.
+Plus it turns out both plugins use the same note tag <replace attack> so...there's that too.

 ## Features and Changelog